 Injuries are surprisingly common at churches.
-Responding quickly to them can help get an injured staff member or volunteer back on the road to recovery quickly, says John A. Anthony of the Church Law Group in Grapevine, Texas.
-We talked with Anthony about how churches can respond to injuries and how they can prepare ahead of time.
+Responding quickly to them can help get an injured staff member or volunteer back on the road to recovery quickly, says atttorney John A. Anthony, whose clients include churches, ministries, healthcare businesses, and physician practices.
+We talked with attorney Anthony about how churches can respond to injuries and how they can prepare ahead of time.

 What should a church do when someone is injured?

 The first step is to take every injury seriously.
 You’d be shocked at how often someone says they’re fine when an accident happens at church.
 And then it turns out they were injured and need to file a workers’ compensation or liability claim.

 When an accident happens, the injured person should be checked out by a medical professional.
 Sometimes a church will have a doctor as part of the congregation who volunteers to help out, but if in doubt, always call 911.

 Are there safety rules churches need to follow?

 One thing churches need to be aware of is that OSHA [Occupational Safety and Health Administration] rules apply to churches with one or more employees in secular positions.

 Churches should have safety policies in place—ones that cover how employees and volunteers do their work—to make sure they are complying with OSHA and state law.
 And they should report any workplace injuries right away—both to their insurance company and to OSHA.
 According to the OSHA website:

 Employers do not have to report an event [to OSHA] if it: Resulted from a motor vehicle accident on a public street or highway (except in a construction work zone); Occurred on a commercial or public transportation system, such as airplane or bus; Involved hospitalization for diagnostic testing or observation only.